 - Activities and workspaces for community members participating in Parade the Circle, Chalk Festival, and the Lantern Festival

-Information about free admission protocols, COVID-19 safety procedures, and a virtual ribbon-cutting ceremony is forthcoming.
+Information about free admission protocols and COVID-19 safety procedures is forthcoming.

 To coincide with the opening of the Community Arts Center, the CMA announces Parade the City.
 Due to the impact of COVID-19 on large public gatherings, the CMA has reimagined Parade the Circle 2021.
 Parade the City keeps the spirit of the annual event alive by pairing local artists with community groups to create celebratory art installations at community locations throughout Cleveland.

-The Community Arts Center was made possible with principal support from Chuck and Char Fowler and the Eric and Jane Nord Family Fund.
+The Community Arts Center was made possible with principal support from Chuck and Char Fowler and the Eric & Jane Nord Family Fund.

 All education programs at the Cleveland Museum of Art are underwritten by the CMA Fund for Education.
 We recognize the inaugural supporters for the CMA Fund for Education, with generous annual funding provided by an anonymous supporter, Cynthia and Dale Brogan, the M. E. and F. J. Callahan Foundation, Mr. and Mrs. Walter R. Chapman Jr., the Sam J. Frankino Foundation, Florence Kahane Goodman, Janice Hammond and Edward Hemmelgarn, the Lloyd D. Hunter Memorial Fund, Eva and Rudolf Linnebach, Dr. Linda M. Sandhaus and Dr. Roland S. Philip, Sally and Larry Sears, the Veale Foundation, and the Womens Council of the Cleveland Museum of Art.